4 Signs You've Made It as The Leader of Your Dog

-Your confidence is the key here.
+Your confidence is key here.
 Dogs love a confident leader with an upright posture, steady walking, and a relaxed way to communicate his/her intentions.
-Do not mistake leadership with obedience, your dog should be allowed to stop and sniff, or ”misbehave” when excitement hits them.
+Do not mistake leadership with obedience, your dog should be allowed to stop and sniff, or even ”misbehave” when excitement hits them.

-Now, when it comes to doors, going first is not a definite sign that your dog feels like a boss, but if it’s not clear who is, you’d want to teach your dog to wait for you to walk first.
+Now, when it comes to doors, going first is not a definite sign that your dog feels like a boss, but if it’s not clear who is, you’d rather want to teach your dog to wait for you to walk first.

 There will be circumstances where dogs get hyper and thus less responsive.
 Always use your judgment if that’s a good time to let your dog be independent or even —yes, why not— the leader.
 Given that most dogs hardly know free-will, being in charge (or think they are) is a great way for them to gain confidence and boost their decision-making abilities.